Epic-legend128/Graph-Algorithms/README.md

 Graph traversal refers to the process of visiting all nodes in a graph.
 This process can be carried out for a multitude of reasons, such as searching for a specific node.
 Two of the most popular techniques in accomplishing this are Breadth-First Search and Depth-First Search.

 ### Breadth-First Search
 Breadth-First Search, also known as BFS, is a traversal algorithm.
-It works by starting its search at a single node, marking it as visited, and then using a queue adds all unvisited neighbours of the node to the queue.
+It works by starting its search at a single node, marking it as visited, and then, using a queue, adds all unvisited neighbours of the node to the queue.
 Then, the next vertex is taken from the queue and the process repeats until the queue becomes empty.
 For instance, if we had the following graph:
 ```mermaid
 graph TD;
 A["1"] --> B["2"]